badsyntax/server-tools/bin/backup/README.md

 # BACKUP

-This backup script will safe zfs snapshots (that should lxc containers) to a mounted FTP drive, and then sync with amazon s3.
+This backup script will create archived zfs snapshots of all lxc containers, and save them to a mounted FTP drive and Amazon S3.

 ### Prep: